 To get a provisional sales associate real estate license in Oklahoma, you need to be at least 18 years of age, be of good moral character, provide evidence of citizenship or qualified alien status, and will need to complete the following steps:

-- Complete a 90-hour real estate pre-license course.
+- Complete a 90-hour Basic I Pre-License course.

-- Submit your real estate license application to the Oklahoma Real Estate Commission.
+- Submit your application to the Oklahoma Real Estate Commission (OREC).

 - Submit your fingerprints for your background check.

 Schedule an appointment with IdentoGO to process your fingerprints electronically.
 IdentoGO will collect the $60 fee associated with the background check.